-- Communicate with and serve as a resource for the seven currently established local traffic safety committees, either in person or by utilizing other ODOT staff, by December 31, 2009. - Provide traffic safety information to approximately 108,000 people or 60 percent of the population in Region 5 in by December 31, 2009. - Coordinate and/or provide 20 child safety seat trainings and public clinics in Region 5 by December 31, 2009. - Maintain the 42 certified safety seat technicians in Region 5 and increase technicians in Baker and Grant counties by December 31, 2009. - Identify the top five SPIS sites within Region 5 and work to reduce fatalities by five percent through implementation of education, enforcement, engineering and emergency services solutions ("4-E") by December 31, 2009.
+- Communicate with and serve as a resource for the seven currently established local traffic safety committees, either in person or by utilizing other ODOT staff, by December 31, 2009.
+[The Region 5 Traffic Safety Coordinator (TSC) worked with all seven traffic safety committees and in January 2009 started the process of establishing a traffic safety committee in the Greater Hermiston area.] - Provide traffic safety information to approximately 108,000 people or 60 percent of the population in Region 5 in by December 31, 2009.
+[The Region 5 TSC provided presentations to ten High School Drivers Ed classes, seven bicycle rodeos, presented at 16 safety and health fairs along with four county fairs which increased the outreach by 10% from last grant year to approximately 107,000 people.] - Coordinate and/or provide 20 child safety seat trainings and public clinics in Region 5 by December 31, 2009.
+[The Region 5 TSC presented at six seatbelt diversion classes and attended 19 child safety seat clinics.] - Maintain the 42 certified safety seat technicians in Region 5 and increase technicians in Baker and Grant counties by December 31, 2009.
+[Region 5 has maintained 42 certified safety seat technicians.
+There was a CPS technician training held in Baker City which brought in nine new CPS technicians.
+With nine CPS technicians letting their certification expire, we are even with last grant year.]

+Identify the top five SPIS sites within Region 5 and work to reduce fatalities by five percent through implementation of education, enforcement, engineering and emergency services solutions ("4-E") by December 31, 2009.